Preliminary Itinerary – Garden visits to be confirmed later in 2018

 The Tiout Oasis, formed by a now dried-up ancient lake, is probably the westernmost of all the oases that have survived from antiquity.
 It provides a perfect demonstration of the traditional custom of sharing irrigation water and also reflects the diverse richness of sub-Saharan arable farming.
-Our excursion includes a guided tour led by a local farmer, with lunch under Berber canvas at the heart of the oasis.
+Our excursion includes a guided tour led by a local farmer, a visit to women argan oil cooperative, with lunch under Berber canvas at the heart of the oasis.

 Tonight we dine together at Dar Al Hossoun.
 This will be followed by a screening of Jacques Becker’s Ali Baba et les 40 voleurs (Ali Baba and the Forty Thieves) – a 1954 film shot in Taroudant, starring French actor and singer Fernandel.
 (Overnight Taroudant) BLD

 Day 19: Saturday 7 April, Tour of Taroudant’s secret gardens by horse carriage

 - Tour of Taroudant’s secret gardens by horse & carriage